 Human Development Index: 0.728

 Almost every eye turned towards the Tunisia when Arab Spring started in the year 2010, later spreading to Libya, Syria and other Middle Eastern countries.
 The overthrow of regime along with the people urge for democratic values were the basis of Arab Spring protests.
+Tunisia is a country which has so many interesting things to offer.
 There has been a significant contraction in the industrial and agriculture sector.
 Around 32% exports of Tunisia are based on technology and machines.

 Doing Business Rank: 68.7